 Since the construction of the new railway began in 2009, over 15,000 men and women have worked on the project and over 100 million working hours have been completed.
 Over 600 apprentices have also been recruited on the Crossrail project.

 FITTING OUT THE RAILWAY

-This includes the installation of track, tunnel ventilation, high voltage power, traction power, signalling, communications and overhead line equipment.
+This includes the installation of tunnel ventilation, power, signalling, communications and overhead line equipment.